 In Hanover County:

-- Of all Virginia school districts, Hanover County has the second lowest four-year cohort dropout rate (2.6%) and the second highest four-year cohort graduation rate (95.5%).
+- Of the 15 largest school divisions in Virginia, Hanover County has the third lowest cohort dropout rates (2.7%) and the second highest four-year cohort graduation rate (95.2%).

-- The International Baccalaureate Diploma Programme (IB), Advanced Placement (AP) classes, dual enrollment options and a variety of career and technical programs are available to high school students.
+- The International Baccalaureate Diploma Programme (IB), Advanced Placement (AP) classes and dual enrollment options are offered at all four Hanover high schools.

 - Hanover’s IB test scores exceed the international average.